Therapist Or Psychologist?

 As a further distinction, an individual with a PsyD degree may not do as much research training as a person in a psychology Ph.D. program.
 Someone studying in a Ph.D. program in psychology will often have training in both research and practice.

 Social workers can teach at college level, many professors in both undergraduate and graduate programs only have MSW (without another Ph.D) or they may have a DSW (may also be true for counselors).
 However, they can provide therapy and counseling services in various environments.
 A psychologist may also be involved with the American Psychological Association (APA), the most prominent psychological association in the US.
-The American Psychological Association also provides an ethics code and various resources for mental health professionals.
+The American Psychological Association also provides an ethics code and various resources for mental health professionals such as therapists.
 Counselors may be involved in the American Counselors Association (ACA) as opposed to the American Psychological Association.

 Can a therapist prescribe medication?